What is a solitaire?

 Clients supply some.
 But we also source gems for clients.
 Many exist as limited edition coloured gemstones.
 Many designs appear on our website.

 Unusual Purple Spinel solitaire ring featuring forked shoulders.
-This was a bespoke commission created in the Elsa solitaire ring style.
+This was a bespoke commission created in the style of the Elsa Solitaire ring.

 What is the best quality for a solitaire diamond?